hortonworks-gallery/ambari-vnc-service/README.md

 #### Getting started with Storm and Maven in Eclipse environment

-- As a next step, try setting up streaming samples like the [**trucking demo tutorials**](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/) or the [Twitter IoT workshop](https://github.com/hortonworks-gallery/hdp22-twitter-demo) or the [starter Twitter topology](https://github.com/abajwa-hw/hdp22-hive-streaming.git) project in Eclipse to become familiar with how it works.
+- As a next step, try setting up streaming samples like the [trucking demo tutorial](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/) or the [**Twitter IoT workshop**](https://github.com/hortonworks-gallery/hdp22-twitter-demo) or the [starter Twitter topology](https://github.com/abajwa-hw/hdp22-hive-streaming.git) project in Eclipse to become familiar with how it works.

 - Optional 1: Download code for trucking demo tutorials
 ```